😴 Baby Sleep Tracker

 What sleep debt means

-The American Academy of Sleep Medicine's pediatric sleep-duration recommendations, endorsed by the American Academy of Pediatrics, frame sleep needs as total sleep in a 24-hour period, including naps.
-Baby Sleep Tracker uses narrower age profiles inside those broader ranges so the app can give a concrete bedtime recommendation instead of a vague range.
+The American Academy of Sleep Medicine's pediatric sleep-duration recommendations, endorsed by the American Academy of Pediatrics, frame sleep needs as ranges of total sleep in a 24-hour period, including naps.
+Baby Sleep Tracker uses those ranges as a prior and the baby's demonstrated pattern as context.

 How to use this number